The Ultimate Triceps Workout for Advanced Lifters

 Swimmers have impressive triceps from extending their arms to pull water.
 Then there’s basketball—an effective jump shot is a product of elbow extension and follow-through, which doesn’t happen effectively without strong and stable triceps.
 Triceps also support the elbow in everyday movements such as signing your name.

-So if you’re, say, LeBron James, those massive horseshoe triceps enable you to shoot deadly jumpers, throw down Statue-of-Liberty dunks, sign autographs, and look intimidating while doing it all.
+So if you’re, say, LeBron James, those massive horseshoe triceps enable you to shoot deadly jumpers, crush dunks, sign autographs, and look intimidating while doing it all.
 Form, function, and aesthetics: the triceps provide it all.
 Whatever your primary goal, this ultimate workout will produce results.

 By alternating between a push and a pull, we can move continuously between movements with no rest, though a one-minute water break between circuits is permitted.